claudiodangelis/qrcp/README.md

 ### Keep the server alive

-It can be useful to keep the server alive after transfering the file, for example, when you want to transfer the same file to multiple devices.
+It can be useful to keep the server alive after transferring the file, for example, when you want to transfer the same file to multiple devices.
 You can use the `--keep-alive` flag for that:

 ```sh
 # The server will not shutdown automatically